Humour

 When he buys a beach house on the Carolina coast, Sedaris envisions long, relaxing vacations spent playing board games and lounging in the sun with those he loves most.
 And life at the Sea Section, as he names the vacation home, is exactly as idyllic as he imagined, except for one tiny, vexing realization: it's impossible to take a vacation from yourself.

-Read by: Gerald Sanctuary
+Read by: Miranda Hart

 Read by: Tom Phillips & John Elledge